Death Eater

-Death Eaters recognise one another by the Dark Mark, a sigil branded on each of their left forearms that allows Voldemort to summon any of them instantly.
-Their typical attire includes black hooded robes and masks.
-The Death Eaters as a group first appeared in the novel Harry Potter and the Goblet of Fire, although individual members of the group, such as Severus Snape, Lucius Malfoy, and Peter Pettigrew had appeared in earlier books in the series.
-The group had also been mentioned indirectly in Harry Potter and the Philosopher's Stone and in Harry Potter and the Chamber of Secrets, when followers of Voldemort were mentioned.
-They were mentioned the first time directly in Harry Potter and the Prisoner of Azkaban.
+The Death Eaters were first introduced as a group in the novel Harry Potter and the Goblet of Fire (2000).
+However, individual members such as Severus Snape, Lucius Malfoy, and Peter Pettigrew appeared in earlier books.
+The name of the group is only mentioned from the fourth book onward, but Voldemort’s followers are talked about in Harry Potter and the Philosopher's Stone and in Harry Potter and the Chamber of Secrets.
+The term "Death Eaters" is directly mentioned for the first time in Harry Potter and the Prisoner of Azkaban.